 Preparation for returning to work & how to manage pumping

 Any particular topic(s) that you would like to discuss… this is your session!
 If there are additional topics or care services that you would like provided we will focus on these areas.
 This session can solely be used for lactation services if preferred.

-Duration: 2 hours (additional hours or sessions available for purchase)
+Duration: 2 hours (additional time/hours or sessions available for purchase)

-Includes 2 weeks of follow-up via text/phone.
-We will communicate frequently to make sure the plan that we create together is rendering the results that align with your breastfeeding goal.
+Includes a specified period of follow-up communication.
+We will communicate frequently to make sure the plan that we create together provides results that align with your goals.

-Certain breastfeeding, lactation and infant feeding inquiries may be addressed over the phone.
-I provide 30 minute phone consultations when an in-home visit may not be necessary.
+Certain breastfeeding, chest feeding, lactation and infant feeding inquiries may be addressed over the phone or via a virtual telehealth consultation.
+I offer 30+ minute phone and virtual telehealth consultations when an in-home visit may not be necessary.
 Please contact email@example.com for more information.

-Phone consults may cover the following topics and more:
+Phone and virtual telehealth consults may cover the following topics and more:

 1) Preparation for returning to work & creation of a personal pumping and feeding schedule